itsmarcotime/tic_tac_toe/README.md

 Contact me if you would like to contribute!

 ## Usage
-In order to play you will need to run the code on your local machine.
+In order to play you will need to run the code on your local machine, and have a C++ compiler set up locally as well.
 Once you have the code you will need to open the command line for Windows users or terminal for Mac users.

 first run: **"g++ ttt.cpp ttt_function.cpp"**

 & depending on the compiler you have you will then run the generated file.<br />
-for example you will possible run: **"./a.out" or "./a.exe"**
+for example you will possibly run: **"./a.out" or "./a.exe"**

 ## Questions
 Questions? <br />